 Allahumma Inni As aluka ilman Nafia is a important Dua.
-In this dua, such knowledge is sought which is beneficial.
+In this dua, such knowledge is sought, which is beneficial.
 Knowledge is part of human nature.

 This is what sets humans apart from other creatures.
-This is the knowledge by which Allah said to the angels: Do the literature of Adam, and then all fall down prostrate except Iblis.
+This is the knowledge by which Allah said to the angels: Do the literature of Adam, and then all fall prostrate except Iblis.

 He used to recite these prayers for the benefit of knowledge allahumma inni as aluka ilman nafia.
 We are briefly explaining this to you:

-Umm Al-Mu’minin Syeda Umm Salma says that when Hazrat Muhammad (PBUH) used to offer the Morning Prayer, he used to say: O Allah, give me beneficial knowledge, give me pure sustenance and accept the deed Another prayer allahumma inni as’aluka is as follows:
+Umm, Al-Mu’minin Syeda Umm Salma says that when Hazrat Muhammad (PBUH) used to offer the Morning Prayer, he used to say: O Allah, give me beneficial knowledge, give me pure sustenance, and accept the deed.
+Another prayer, Allahumma inni as’aluka, is as follows:

 “O Allah!
-Benefit me from the knowledge which Thou hast given me, and grant me that knowledge which will benefit me, and increase my knowledge, and in every case all praise is due to Allah, I seek refuge in Allah”
+Benefit me from the knowledge which Thou hast given me, and grant me that knowledge which will benefit me, and increase my knowledge, and in every case, all praise is due to Allah, I seek refuge in Allah.”

 Allahumma inni as’aluka Dua Meaning